New Changes in Financial Aid Application Process

 Beginning in 2024-2025, Federal Pell Grant access will be expanded to more students.
 Pell eligibility will be linked to family size and federal poverty level.

-The 2024-2025 FAFSA will implement changes in how a student’s family size is determined.
-Family size will now be more aligned with what is reported on the parent and/or student’s tax returns.
+Starting in 2024-2025, family size will be more aligned with what is reported on the parent and/or student’s tax returns.
 Additionally, the number of family members in college will no longer be factored into the need analysis formula.

 Major Changes in FAFSA Terminology